wo3kie/hft-dojo/README.md

 ## How to build it?
 cd hft-dojo
 cmake --preset debug
+cmake --preset release

 cmake --build --preset debug

-This builds unit tests under `build/debug/bin/`.

-For an optimized build:
-cmake --preset release
 cmake --build --preset release

-This builds benchmarks under `build/release/bin/`.

 ## How to clean it?
 rm -rf build